PedroZaffalon/Gerador-de-grafo-PBQP/readme.md

 ##### Flags
 - `--dir/ -d` - Path to directory with .ll input files.
 - `--output/ -o` - Path to output directory.
+- `--regcost/ -r` - Path to .json file with the registers cost array.
 - `--array/ -a` - Display cost array of nodes on .json file.
 - `--matrix/ -m` - Display cost matrix of edges on .json file.